pazguille/resume/README.md

 # Summary

-I am a front end developer from Buenos Aires, Argentina.
+I am a proactive and creative front end developer.
+I am currently working at MercadoLibre at Buenos Aires, Argentina.

-I know and love the good parts of JavaScript.
-I love taking advantage of awesome new browser features, without breaking the experience on IE8.
-I can write CSS that works on all modern browsers (IE8+, FF, Chrome, Safari).
+I enjoy taking advantage of awesome new browser features without breaking the experience on older browser.
+I am up to date with IT trends and innovation.
+I really love to experiment with new web technologies, APIs and standards.

-I keep a close eye on trends and innovations in the field of browser interfaces, JavaScript development and web technologies.
-I love and desire to experiment with new technologies.
+I write semantic HTML and CSS code that works perfectly on all modern browsers.
+I love JavaScript and I know its good parts.
+I keep a close eye on JavaScript development client and server side, user interfaces, interaction design, web technologies and web standards.

 # Personal Details
 Birth: May 28, 1988